Back to school in pandemic’s shadow: How two universities are bringing students to campus

 “Let’s all do the right thing,” Washington recently wrote to students.
 “Mason’s story does not have to be UNC’s story.
 But it’s up to each of us.
 Let’s be safe this semester and get through to December to give ourselves something to celebrate at the end of the year.”

-As Virginia’s largest public university, George Mason last year enrolled more than 37,000 students.
+As Virginia’s largest public university, George Mason enrolled more than 37,000 students last year.
 Many are graduate students or undergraduates who live off campus.
 In response to the pandemic, the school switched much of its instruction to an online format, slashed classroom seating capacity and allowed professors to choose whether they wanted to teach remotely or face to face.

 It also limited undergraduate housing.
 A little more than 3,000 undergraduates are expected to live on campus this semester, about half the normal total.
 Everyone who comes to campus will be required to answer daily public health screening questions.